 AI-enhanced automation tools

-AI-enhanced process automation tools incorporate artificial intelligence technologies to take automation beyond routine task execution.
-These tools use machine learning, natural language processing, and other AI methodologies to analyse patterns, make decisions, and predict outcomes.
-This enables businesses to automate more complex and decision-based tasks.
+AI-enhanced process automation tools use artificial intelligence to take automation beyond routine tasks.
+In fact, 67% of organisations are already using AI, with most reporting increased efficiency.
+These tools use machine learning and natural language processing to analyse patterns and make decisions.
+This enables businesses to automate more complex, decision-based tasks.

 Benefits:

-The purpose of AI-enhanced automation tools is not only to automate tasks but also to add intelligence to the automation process, thereby enabling businesses to tackle more complex problems and offer more sophisticated services.
+The purpose of AI-enhanced tools is to add intelligence to the automation process.
+This enables businesses to tackle more complex problems.
+It also allows them to offer more sophisticated services.

 Examples: